 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 28,700 jobs in the United States for Locksmith or Safe Repairer.
+There were about 28,700 jobs for Locksmith or Safe Repairer in 2016 (in the United States).
 There is little to no growth in job opportunities for Locksmith or Safe Repairer.
 The BLS estimates 2,500 yearly job openings in this field.